alinahamatkhanova/alinahamatkhanova/README.md

 i entered itmo university on a state-funded place at the age of 15, after completing 10th and 11th grades in one year through external studies.

-now i'm actively developing my social media platforms, through which people reach out to me for building custom chat bots.
+i'm currently actively developing my social media platforms, through which people contact me to create custom chatbots + i also make games :)

 ## my education